Apptoto matches contacts to appointments automatically through one of the following means:

 If Apptoto is not able to determine that all of the contacts matching are dupes, then it will flag the match as ambiguous.

-By clicking on the green exclamation point icon, you can resolve the ambiguous match by telling Apptoto which contact is the correct one.
+By clicking on the yellow exclamation point icon, you can resolve the ambiguous match by telling Apptoto which contact is the correct one.